 Silicone Sponge Rubber Products, Gaskets, Cushions

-Silicone sponge and silicone rubber sheet are readily fabricated into silicone sponge gaskets and cushioning pads.
-Fabricating processes at Stockwell Elastomerics include: die cutting, water jet cutting, adhesive lamination, strip slitting (silicone gasket tape) and custom assembly.
+Silicone sponge and silicone rubber sheets are readily fabricated into silicone sponge gaskets and cushioning pads.
+Fabricating processes at Stockwell Elastomerics include: die cutting, water jet cutting, flash (high speed knife) cutting, adhesive lamination, strip slitting (silicone gasket tape) and custom assembly.
 Stockwell Elastomerics offers cut-to-size (waterjet) prototypes to help engineers and designers with “proof of concept”.

 What is Silicone Sponge?